AyachiMishra/IITD-AbuDhabi-Resources/README.md

 # IITD-AbuDhabi-Resources
-Semester wise notes, tips and guides for Btech students at IIT Delhi Abu Dhabi.
+Semester-wise notes, tips and guides for Btech students at IIT Delhi Abu Dhabi.
 Built by seniors, passed forward.